Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `schema.registry.azure.client.secret`

-_Mandatory if Azure Schema Registry is enabled_.
-The client secret associated with the Azure AD application specified by `schema.registry.azure.client.id`.
+_Mandatory if the Azure Schema Registry is enabled_.
+The client secret associated with the Azure AD application specified by [`schema.registry.azure.client.id`](#schemaregistryazureclientid).
 This secret is used to authenticate the application against Azure AD.

 Example: